Does Shaving Make Hair Thicker?

 What happens to your hair after you shave it?

-According to Annie Gonzalez, MD, a board-certified dermatologist at Riverchase Dermatology in Miami, shaving has no effect on the pace of hair development, colour, or thickness of hair.
+According to Annie Gonzalez, MD, a board-certified dermatologist at Riverchase Dermatology in Miami, shaving has no effect on the pace of hair development, color, or thickness of hair.

 Ingrown hairs, cuts, and acne are some of the other unwanted effects of shaving.